llelik/storagegrid-audit-analysis-calc/README.md

 ![SGAC JSON output imported with Logstash](sgac-to-json-to-logstash.png)

-Example: finding successful downloads of an object by an IP:
+Example: finding successful downloads of an object from a specific IP address:

 ![Successful download of an object by a client](elastic-kibana-example.png)